 EU-U.S. Privacy Shield Framework Compliance

-Kipu Health LLC and its subsidiaries, listed below (“Kipu”), are committed to protecting the privacy and security of its clients, partners, and associates and, therefore, operate under a set of strict privacy principles.
+Kipu Health LLC and its subsidiaries and affiliates, listed below (“Kipu”), are committed to protecting the privacy and security of its clients, partners, and associates and, therefore, operate under a set of strict privacy principles.
 Kipu is required to comply with certain legal requirements in respect of any personal data it collects, holds and/or processes from the European Economic Area (“EEA”).
 These requirements are set out in the European Data Protection Directive, the European General Data Protection Regulation and the local laws of each country in the EEA.

 To the extent that Kipu’s business operations require that personal data collected in the EEA be processed in the United States of America (“U.S.”), Kipu complies with the EU-U.S. Privacy Shield Framework (“Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the transfer, collection, use, and retention of personal information transferred from EEA member countries to the U.S. Kipu has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
 If there is any conflict between the policies described in these Privacy Shield Privacy Guidelines (“Privacy Guidelines”) and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.